mido/mido/docs/midi_files.rst

 The ``tracks`` attribute is a list of tracks.
 Each track is a list of messages and meta messages, with the ``time`` attribute of each messages set to its delta time (in ticks).
-(See Tempo and Time Resolution below for more on delta times.)
+(See Tempo and Beat Division below for more on delta times.)

 To print out all messages in the file, you can do::